chetnashah/webconcepts/ios-work/swift/Extensions.md

 ### Extensions to add protocol conformance

-An extension can extend an existing type to make it adopt one or more protocols.
-To add protocol conformance, you write the protocol names the same way as you write them for a class or structure:
+**An extension can extend an existing type to make it adopt one or more protocols.** This is one of the most common use cases of extensions, To add protocol conformance, you write the protocol names the same way as you write them for a class or structure:

 ```swift
 extension SomeType: SomeProtocol, AnotherProtocol {